urbit/tlon.io/content/dev/dev-guide.md

 ##### Mounting and unmounting Desks

- - Mounting a desk allows you to add files to it (it creates a directory you can see on the host filesystem).
+ - Mounting a desk allows you to add files to it by creating a directory you can see on the host filesystem.
 Run these commands in the dojo.
    - ```bash
      |mount %base
      ```